 Aside from these cotton plantations, the main goal of the park is to preserve the Creole culture that Louisiana is known for.
 Creole has since generated different meanings and managed to surpass racial boundaries.
 Due to its colonial roots, the naming of the Cane River Park as one of the national park service sites in Louisiana will hopefully preserve that heritage.

 Jean Lafitte National Historical Park and Preserve

 The rich natural and cultural resources within this park and preserve have qualified it for the list of national park service sites in Louisiana.
 It encompasses the area within the Mississippi River Delta region.
-The park was named after Jean Lafitte, which showcases the impact that environment and history plays on the formation of a unique regional culture in the area.
+The park was named after Jean Lafitte, which showcases the impact that environment and history play on the formation of a unique regional culture in the area.
 There are six different parks included within this property.
-The properties included in this site listing are the Acadian Cultural Center, Prairie Acadian Cultural Center, Wetlands Acadian Cultural Center, Barataria Preserve, Chalmette Battlefield and National Cemetery, and the Charlotte Monument and Grounds.
+The properties included in this site listing are the Acadian Cultural Center, Prairie Acadian Cultural Center, Wetlands Acadian Cultural Center, Barataria Preserve, Chalmette Battlefield, and National Cemetery, and the Charlotte Monument and Grounds.

 New Orleans Jazz National Historical Park

 If there is one thing that Louisiana (especially New Orleans) is known for, it’s the jazz music.
 Indeed, the music is a huge part of the culture and history of New Orleans.
 The New Orleans Jazz National Historical Park is located close to the famous French Quarter.
 The park was established in 1994 in order to celebrate the evolution and history of jazz music in the region.